NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1b_selfpaced.md

       print(datum)
    ```

 The first thing that is different in this script is an initialized data variable; `data = []` creates the variable `data` as an empty `list` which we will populate as we read the file.
 Python `lists` are a collection data type that are ordered and changeable - meaning you can call information out of the `list` by its index and you can add or delete elements to your `list`.
-Lists are denoted by square brackets.
+Lists are denoted by square brackets, `[]`.

 Then with the datafile open for reading capabilities, we are going to write two separate `for` loops.
 A `for` loop is used for iterating over a sequence (such as a `list`).
 It is important to note the syntax of Python `for` loops: the `:` at the end of for `for` line, the tab-indentation of all lines within the `for` loop, and perhaps the absence of an `end for` that is found in languages such as Matlab.